oracle/terraform-provider-oci/website/docs/r/core_instance.html.markdown

 	They are distinguished from 'metadata' fields in that these can be nested JSON objects (whereas 'metadata' fields are string/string maps only).

 	If you don't need nested metadata values, it is strongly advised to avoid using this object and use the Metadata object instead.

+	Input in terraform is the same as metadata but allows nested metadata if you pass a valid JSON string as a value.
+See the example above.
 * `freeform_tags` - (Optional) (Updatable) Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.us-phoenix-1.oraclecloud.com/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
 * `hostname_label` - (Optional) Deprecated.
 Instead use `hostnameLabel` in [CreateVnicDetails](https://docs.us-phoenix-1.oraclecloud.com/api/#/en/iaas/20160918/CreateVnicDetails/).
 If you provide both, the values must match.
 * `image` - (Optional) Deprecated.
 Use `sourceDetails` with [InstanceSourceViaImageDetails](https://docs.us-phoenix-1.oraclecloud.com/api/#/en/iaas/latest/requests/InstanceSourceViaImageDetails) source type instead.
 If you specify values for both, the values must match.